A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Proof of Theorem

 for all $g \in G_{\xd \to \bm z}$.
 (Note that this may not obtain the best possible bound for specific $\xd$ and $\xd'$, but it is mathematically easier to bound ${\sfPx (\sigma = g)}/{\sfPxdash (\sigma = g \circ \rho)}$ than bound the desired ratio

 directly.
 Yet in the case where $G_{\xd \to \bm z}$ and $G_{\xd' \to \bm z}$ are singletons, this approach gives tight bounds.)

-Let $k_{g}$ be the number of records (in category $m$) which were deranged (i.e. not fixed) by $g$ and let $d(k)$ denote the $k$-th derangement number (i.e. the number of derangements of size $k$):
+Let $k_{g}$ be the number of records (in category $m$) that were deranged (i.e., not fixed) by $g$ and let $d(k)$ denote the $k$-th derangement number (i.e., the number of derangements of size $k$):